 SEGL in Rwanda

 This summer, SEGL is returning to Rwanda with Carl Wilkens!
-Carl, one of the only Americans to stay behind during the 1994 genocide, has met and shared his deeply meaningful story with each SEGL student since the School’s inception.
+Carl, the only American to stay behind during the 1994 genocide, has met and shared his deeply meaningful story with each SEGL student since the School’s inception.

 Carl Wilkens, one of the trip leaders and founder of World Outside My Shoes, meets with students during the 2018 SEGL in Rwanda trip.